 On November 25, 2019, the Fourth Plate’s official website finally listed a Blu-Ray/DVD page, officially confirming the known number of episodes.
 The box sets only list 12 episodes.

 Releasing Food Wars!
-Shokugeki no Soma Season 4 during the fall 2019 anime season means that the anime production scheduling might be hectic.
+Shokugeki no Soma Season 4 during the fall 2019 anime season meant that the anime production scheduling was hectic.
 J.C.
-Staff is working on several big projects in the second half of 2019, including DanMachi Season 2 (Is It Wrong to Try to Pick Up Girls in a Dungeon?
+Staff was working on several big projects in the second half of 2019, including DanMachi Season 2 (Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Season 2), the KonoSuba movie, Netflix’s High Score Girl Season 2, A Certain Scientific Accelerator, A Certain Scientific Railgun Season 3, Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, and several other anime.

 Food Wars!
 Shokugeki no Soma Season 4 spoilers (plot summary/synopsis)

 The Third Plate’s train ride may have ended but the Regiment de Cuisine still has a ways to go.
 Soma Yukihira surprised everyone by stir-frying soba noodles and winning with his Yukihira Style Barley Flour Soba, but that only finishes off the 1st Bout.